Set up Gloo Mesh

 Relay architecture: When you installed Gloo Mesh Enterprise, the connection between the Gloo management server and agent was secured by using simple TLS with a self-signed TLS certificate that the Gloo management server uses to prove its identity to the Gloo agent.
 To establish initial trust, the agent uses the relay identity token that you provided during the installation.
 To learn more about other options to secure the relay connection, see Setup options.
 In a multicluster setup, the Gloo agent discovers Gloo and Kubernetes resources, such as deployments and services, and sends snapshots of them to the management server for translation and implementation.
 However, in a single cluster setup, your resources are written directly to the cluster without relay.
 For more information about relay server-agent communication, see the relay architecture page.

-Istio installation: The Istio profiles in this getting started guide were provided within the Gloo Mesh installation Helm chart.
+Istio installation: The Istio service mesh in this getting started guide was installed by using Helm.
 However, Gloo Mesh can discover Istio service meshes regardless of their installation options.
-For more information about service mesh lifecycle management with Gloo, check out Service mesh lifecycle and
+For more information, check out the Gloo Mesh Enterprise guides for installing and managing Istio.